-INSURANCE CONTRACTS (continued)

-Unearned premiums
+(ii) Unearned premiums

 Unearned premiums are those portions of premium income written in the year that relate to insurance cover after the year end.
 Unearned premiums are computed on a 365th of premium written.
 At 31 December each year, an assessment is made of whether the provision for unearned premiums is adequate.